 Both rod driven and cone driven signals contribute to the response but the cone-driven response is largest.
 Its receptive field extent can be mapped with a slit of light.
 As the slit is stepped some distance to either side of the center of the receptive field the response of the cell inverts and a depolarizing or ON-surround appears by 700 um from the central position (top and bottom trace) (Kolb and Nelson, 1996).

 Very recent studies have identified the A8 in both monkey and mouse retinas (Neumann and Haverkamp, 2012; Lee et al., 2015).
 The morphology of the A8 in these species is very similar to the A8 of cat and the wiring diagram is essentially the same as well.
 Glutamatergic input comes from both OFF and ON cone bipolar cells with a minor rod bipolar cell contribution.
-The A8 cells in mouse similarly make gap junctions with the ON cone bipolar that makes gap junction with it.
-Out put of the mouse A8 is to OFF cone bipolar cells via glycine receptor subunit α1, and to both OFF and ON sustained ganglion cell types (Lee et al., 2015).
+The A8 cells in mouse similarly make gap junctions with the ON cone bipolar that have ribbon input to it.
+Output of the mouse A8 is to OFF cone bipolar cells via glycine receptor subunit α1, and to both OFF and ON sustained ganglion cell types (Lee et al., 2015).
 A copy of Lee and coworkers wiring diagram for the mouse A8 is shown in Figure 17b.

 Figure 17b.
 A) Schematic summarizing the cone bipolar inputs to A8.
 Two varieties have input in the OFF layer t1 and t2, and two others t166 and t17 in the ON layers.
 Both ON bipolars make gap junctions as well as ribbon synapses to the A8.
 B) A8 makes glycinergic inhibitory synapses upon cone bipolars (t1, t2) and upon OFF (OFF-S) and ON (ON-S) sustained ganglion cells via α1 glycinergic receptors.
 (From Lee et al., 2015).